Boogie-Woogie String Along for Real

-Boogie-Woogie String Along for Real is the final album recorded by jazz multi-instrumentalist Rahsaan Roland Kirk featuring performances by Kirk with string section and orchestra.
+Boogie-Woogie String Along for Real is the final album recorded by jazz multi-instrumentalist Rahsaan Roland Kirk, featuring performances by Kirk with string section and orchestra.
 It was recorded following a stroke which left him partially paralysed.

+Critical reception

+The Bay State Banner wrote that "Kirk's playing has certainly diminished since his stroke last year; it lacks the verve, strength and variety of earlier times, but his humor and satirical bite are still present."

-The Allmusic review by Thom Jurek states "The final album Rahsaan Roland Kirk ever recorded remains one of his finest.
+The AllMusic review by Thom Jurek states: "The final album Rahsaan Roland Kirk ever recorded remains one of his finest.
 Post-stroke, Kirk struggled with his conception of the music he was trying to make.
 Boogie-Woogie String Along for Real is the payoff...
 The all-inclusive vision Kirk has of a music embraces all emotions and attitudes and leaves no one outside the door.
-This is Kirk's Black Classical Music, and it is fully realized on this final track and album".
+This is Kirk's Black Classical Music, and it is fully realized on this final track and album."